Postmodernist/BoardAI/README.md

 * `IGame` is a static utility class.
 It contains a method for retrieving an initial game state and a method for building symmetries of the board state.
 If there are no symmetries then it must return a list containing a single (board state, pi) tuple.
-It also contain static game data like board size and action space size.
+It also contains static game data like board size and action space size.
 * `IGameState` represents a current state of the game and contains methods responsible for making turns and retrieving various state data.